-Nevertheless, the underlying science was sound.
-Moreover, patients needed better options than those available at the time.
-For these reasons, I believed LASIK represented the future of refractive care, even when skepticism dominated the conversation.
+Patients needed better options than those available.
+I believed LASIK represented the future of refractive care, even when skepticism dominated the conversation.

 Eduardo Arenas, M.D.
 (Colombia)